-(a)

-- the board members and employees of the ABC board in the performance of their official duties.
-The policy shall address at least all of the following: - 4 5 - The need to obey all applicable laws regarding official actions taken as a (1) board member or employee. - 6 - The need to uphold the integrity and independence of the board member or (2) employee's position.
+- (a) Each local board shall adopt a policy containing a code of ethics, consistent with the provisions of G.S.
+18B-201, to guide actions by the local board members and employees of the local board in the performance of their official duties.
+The policy shall address at least all of the following: - (1) The need to obey all applicable laws regarding official actions taken as a local board member or employee.